sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 #### AWS Account

-In order to launch Cloudbreak on Azure, you must log in to your AWS account.
+In order to launch Cloudbreak on AWS, you must log in to your AWS account.
 If you don't have an account, you can create one at [https://aws.amazon.com/](https://aws.amazon.com/).

 #### AWS Region